rubenvillarnet/rss-reader/README.md

   [The RSS specification](https://validator.w3.org/feed/docs/rss2.html) doesn't define an element for the item image of a plain-text description.
 In fact, the vast majority of the feeds include HTML code in the description.
 So I created a basic logic that checks the description and, in the case that it is HTML code, gets the first paragraph's content and the first image URL.
 It's very basic but it seems to cover the most common causes.

+### Organizing the components

+I have organized the components by using [Atomic Design](https://atomicdesign.bradfrost.com/), although the number of components is not very high, it may be a bit overkill.

 ## Dependencies used

 - **axios**: I prefer Axios over fetch because it offers better error handling and automatic JSON conversion, among other features.